brochington/staction/README.md

 *   **Async Powerhouse:** Seamlessly handle asynchronous operations with Promises, `async/await`, Generators, and Async Generators.
 *   **TypeScript First:** Excellent TypeScript support for robust, type-safe state management.
 *   **Middleware:** Extend functionality with `pre` and `post` action middleware for logging, API calls, etc.
-*   **"Passed" Data:** Actions can return auxiliary data alongside state changes using the `passed` map, perfect for things like new IDs or operation-specific status messages.
+*   **Auxiliary Data (`aux`):** Actions can return custom auxiliary data alongside state changes.
+This data can be of any type and is defined per action, perfect for things like new IDs, operation-specific status messages, or metadata.
 *   **Lightweight:** No unnecessary boilerplate, keeping your focus on your application logic.

 ## Quick Links